ZolutionSoftware/Rezolver/doc/Rezolver.Documentation/_docfx_proj/docs/benchmarks.md

 > [!NOTE]
 > A couple of results which you'll find on the [IOCPerformance](https://github.com/DanielPalme/IOCPerformance)
-> pagr are left out of the individual results because Rezolver doesn't yet support them (specifically
+> page are left out of the individual results because Rezolver doesn't yet support them (specifically
 > Interception and Conditional services).
 Implementations are planned.

 ## Singleton